Lukáš Štetina: Later career

 Štetina transferred to Dukla Prague and signed a three-year contract in July 2013, then AC Sparta Prague in 2017.

 After years of playing abroad, Štetina returned to his homeland and signed for Spartak Trnava in June 2022.
 He scored a scissors goal in a 2023–24 UEFA Europa Conference League third qualifying round against Lech Poznań on 18 August 2023, sending Spartak Trnava to the next round.
 On 2 July 2024, Štetina signed a new contract with the club which kept him until 2025.

 On 16 May 2025, Štetina announced his retirement from professional football.

-On 3 July 2025, It was announced that Štetina would be joining 4th division side FC Nitra.
+On 3 July 2025, it was announced that Štetina would be returning to his former club FC Nitra, now playing in the 4th division.

 International career

 Štetina represented various Slovak youth teams, debuting in the 2008 UEFA European Under-17 Football Championship elite round, making his competitive debut against Serbia on 26 March 2008.

-He debuted for the Slovak senior squad in an infamous goalless friendly draw against Gibraltar in November 2013.
-He only returned to the national team match four years later, playing the first half of a friendly match against Ukraine, giving Slovakia the lead in the tenth minute, by a tap-in, which followed Albert Rusnák's free kick, Marek Hamšík's header and a failed save by Andriy Pyatov.
+At senior level, Štetina made his debut for the Slovakia in an infamous goalless friendly draw against Gibraltar in November 2013.
+It was another four years before he played his next match for his country, scoring the opening goal of the game after ten minutes but being substituted at half time in a November 2017 friendly match in Lviv against Ukraine.

-Štetina returned national team in March 2019 after the international retirement of Martin Škrtel, having been called up for a double UEFA Euro 2020 qualifying fixture against Hungary and Wales.
+Štetina returned to the national team in March 2019 after the international retirement of Martin Škrtel, having been called up for a double UEFA Euro 2020 qualifying fixture against Hungary and Wales.